audreyrah2018/LanguageToolFrench-Grammarchecker/README.md

 # LanguageToolFrench-Grammarchecker
-This programme helps the users to check the grammar mistakes in French language such as Le Complément d'Objet Indirect et Direct.
-This program is in the process of developing.
+This programme helps the users to check the grammar points in French language such as Le Complément d'Objet Indirect et Direct.
+This program is in the process of developing in different grammar aspects.